Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Introduction

-Low-rank regularization has been successfully employed in the context of low-rank optimization and matrix completion \cite{eckart1936approximation, markovsky2012low,udell2016generalized, mardani2013decentralized}, but their use in DP and RL has been limited.
-Matrix-factorization schemes have been utilized to approximate the transition matrix of an MDP \cite{barreto2016incremental, jiang2017contextual} and, then, leveraging those, to obtain the associated VF and optimal policy.
-Other works proposed obtaining first the VF of an MDP and, then, approximate it using a low-rank plus sparse decomposition \cite{ong2015value}.
-On a similar note, a low-rank (rank-one) approximation of the VF has been proposed in the context of energy storage \cite{cheng2016co, cheng2017low}.
-More recently, \cite{yang2019harnessing, shah2020sample} proposed to approximate the VF via low-rank optimization in a \emph{model-based} and \emph{off-line} setup.
+Matrix low-rank regularization has been successfully employed in the context of low-rank optimization and matrix completion \cite{eckart1936approximation, markovsky2012low,udell2016generalized, mardani2013decentralized}, but its use in DP and RL has been limited.
+Some of the most relevant examples are briefly discussed next.
+Matrix-factorization schemes have been utilized to approximate the transition matrix of an MDP \cite{barreto2016incremental, jiang2017contextual}, which are subsequently applied to obtain the associated VF and optimal policy.
+Interestingly, when the transition matrix is low rank, model-based approaches that leverage this property have been shown to have low sample complexity \cite{agarwal2020flambe, uehara2021representation}.
+Other works proposed obtaining first the VF of an MDP, and then approximating it using a low-rank plus sparse decomposition \cite{ong2015value}.
+On a similar note, a rank-1 approximation of the VF has been proposed in the context of energy storage \cite{cheng2016co, cheng2017low}.
+More recently, \cite{yang2019harnessing, shah2020sample} proposed to approximate the VF via low-rank optimization in a \emph{model-based} and \emph{offline} setup.
+Finally, \cite{sam2023overcoming} dealt with a setup similar to those in \cite{yang2019harnessing, shah2020sample}, but it focused on the sample complexity of low-rank VF methods, given a generative model of the MDP.